-To avoid this, startups use a cap table management platform to keep tabs on contracts, shareholder registers and employee shares.
+To avoid this, startup CFOs use a cap table management platform to keep tabs on contracts, shareholder registers and employee shares.

 Cledara’s top pick: Capdesk

-Capdesk allows founders, employees and investors to digitise their equity, options and warrant transactions on one centralised platform.
+Capdesk allows founders, employees and investors to digitize their equity, options and warrant transactions on one centralized platform.

 The tool issues equity online, generates IFRS 2 and GAAP-compliant share-based payments reports and automatically lapses contracts if an employee leaves before the end of the agreement.
 Its employee dashboard means staff can track their shares and watch their value increase as the business grows.
 Its partnership with the crowd-equity platform Seedrs also gives shareholders easy access to the booming secondaries market.